Custom Mac widgets for the sources you keep checking

 Use Kepo for custom widgets that do not already exist

-Kepo is useful when the source is specific to your work and no app has made the exact widget you need: a Product Hunt category, a GitHub release feed, a website article list, a company status page, a price page, a timer, or an internal dashboard.
+Kepo earns its keep when the source is specific to your work and nobody has built the exact widget you need: a Product Hunt category, a GitHub release feed, a website’s article list, a company status page, a price page, a timer, or an internal dashboard.

 What you can turn into Mac desktop widgets